zbf1991/A2GNN/README.md

 # A2GNN
+I am trying to arrange my code now.

-Code will be available soon.
+Code will be released before 20th Aug.